ChildServe currently holds a three-year accreditation from CARF International. The following services are accredited by CARF:

 Iowa Recognition for Performance Excellence

 The Baldrige criteria help organizations identify strengths and opportunities for improvement; provide training for continuous improvement and leadership development; and assure customer focus, efficiency, and workforce engagement.
-At the time of recognition, ChildServe was only the 8th healthcare facility in Iowa to be recognized by the IRPE.
+The first time we received this recognition in 2010, ChildServe was only the 8th healthcare facility in Iowa to be recognized by the IRPE.

 American Camp Association